edina111/matrix-multi/README.md

 #### I start with this, simply because I have to start from somewhere.
-programming trials, reflections on things I've read, guides for myself on how-to-use tools start date: May 05 2016
+programming trials, reflections on things I've read, guides for myself on how-to-use tools, etc
+start date: May 05 2016
 from:
 [programmr] (http://www.programmr.com/challenges/matrix-multiplication-0)